 You can have several cart abandonment emails in your flow, depending on the nature of your email campaign.
 Premiere Creative’s email experts, who have handled email campaigns for many well-known eCommerce fashion brands, usually recommend at least three browse abandonment emails.

 The Cart Abandonment Email #1

 The first email in the cart abandonment series serves as a reminder to the subscriber that they’ve been shopping and haven’t yet finished their order.
 The persuasive copy then encourages visitors to return to their cart and complete the order.

 Examples of appropriate subject lines include:

 Generally speaking, you should stick to straightforward subject lines (but make sure you brainstorm something exciting and imaginative)!
 Use your brand to your advantage and be witty, as long as the urgency remains clear.

 The Cart Abandonment Email #2

-The cart abandonment #2 email is an automated email that gets typically sent to subscribers 24 hours after they have received the cart abandonment #1 email.
+The cart abandonment #2 email is an automated message that gets typically sent to subscribers 24 hours after they have received the first email in the series.
 Oh, and provided they have yet to start the checkout or completed their purchase.
 This second email acts as a gentle reminder to the first cart abandonment email the day before.
 The email should alert the subscriber of the product they added to their cart; once again, the email should encourage buyers to complete their order.